siddhi-bansal/subleasier/README.md

 I will use this README to track To-Dos and pending items for now.

 1. Email Sublessor Button has not been tested (since iOS emulator does not have Mail app)
-2. Improve App Navigation (right now, the only navigation available to the user is through the back buttons, which also doesn't reset the form. this navigation needs to be better so that the user can easily access screens of interest.)
 2. Add User Profiling (users should be able to create profiles)
 3. Add Firebase Authentication (currently, anyone can edit my database since I haven't added authentication. once users are logging in, I will add authentication so that only users logged in through the app can access my database.)
 4. Add 'Chat with Sublessor' option (sublessee should be able to chat with sublessor on the app itself)